 AzMN was founded in June 2004 by Barbara B. Kavanagh.
 Our mission is to promote awareness, education and advocacy for improved treatment and quality of life, for multiple myeloma patients, their families and caregivers.
 Our members are patients, families, health care professionals, volunteers and others concerned about myeloma.
 AzMN is a nonprofit charity (501)(c)(3) organization that conducts outreach Events and Educational programs for Arizona Myeloma cancer patients, their families and caregivers, with special consideration for the under served: African American, Asian /Pacific, Hispanic American and Native American.

-- To continue to build a network of support and resources for myeloma patients, their families and caregivers.
+- Continue to build a network of support and resources for myeloma patients, their families and caregivers.

-- ncrease knowledge about cancer research through community cancer awareness programs and seminars.
+- Increase knowledge about cancer research through community cancer awareness programs and seminars.

 - Encourage stronger cancer patient advocacy through training and education.

 - Provide culturally appropriate cancer information and outreach to the under-served.